 As the nation’s health system expands its focus on and commitment to improving care for the growing population of older adults, the National Collaboratory to Address Elder Mistreatment (NCAEM) recognizes that improving elder mistreatment identification, intervention, and prevention requires supporting people with a broad range of interests and careers.
 We are pleased to support this talent pipeline with the National Collaboratory to Address Elder Mistreatment Mentorship Program.

 Our one-year program supports clinicians, service providers, researchers, policymakers, and advocates from multiple disciplines who are focusing on improving care for older adults experiencing or at risk of experiencing elder mistreatment.
-In 2022-2023, our first cohort will be completing the program.
-Meet the 2022–2023 NCAEM Mentor Program Cohort.
+In 2023-2024, our second cohort is completing the program.

 Potential Applicants